trustpilot/documentation-bruno-collection/README.md

 The Bruno collection has been configured to handle token authentication for you.
 On your first request (and prior to any following request), a script will fetch a valid token based on the environment variables you've configured, and populate the request accordingly.
 When a token expires, the script will fetch a new token automatically before the next request.
 The script can be found in the collection configuration tab.

 ## Secrets
+Secrets are the equivalent of passwords.
 Secrets are not to be shared with anyone.
 Do not untick the 'Secret' checkbox when configuring environment variables - this will ensure your secret value(s) are not committed to the collection's files.